Nimbin, New South Wales: History

 Nimbin and surrounding areas are part of what was known as the "Rainbow Region", which was of cultural importance to the Indigenous Bundjalung people.
-The name Nimbin comes from the local Whiyabul (Widgibal) clan whose Dreamtime speaks of the Nimbinjee spirit people protecting the area.
-Since 1973, the area has been a haven for Australia's counterculture.
+The name Nimbin comes from the local Whiyabul (Widgibal) clan, whose Dreamtime speaks of the Nimbinjee spirit people protecting the area.

 Forests of red cedar first attracted loggers to the area in the 1840s, but by the end of the century, most of the land had been cleared.
 With the cedar forests gone, Nimbin was subdivided in 1903, with the land turned over to dairy farming and growing bananas.

 In the 1960s, the local dairy industry collapsed due to recession and Nimbin went into serious economic decline until 1973, when the Aquarius Festival, a large gathering of university students, practitioners of alternative lifestyles, hippies, and party people, was held in the village.
-The festival was the first event in Australia that sought permission for the use of land from the Traditional Owners and made a significant attempt at reconciliation.
+The festival was the first event in Australia that sought permission for the use of land from Aboriginal people and made a significant attempt at reconciliation.
+Since 1973, the area has been a haven for Australia's counterculture.
 After the festival, hundreds of participants and festivalgoers remained in Nimbin to form communes and other multiple-occupancy communities, in search of an "alternative lifestyle".
 Nimbin in fact made legal history for the first ever application of group title ownership of land in Australia.
 Since the Aquarius Festival, the region has attracted thousands of writers, artists, musicians, actors, environmentalists, and permaculture enthusiasts, as well as tourists and young families escaping city life.

 Interviews were conducted in 1992 documenting the alternative lifestyle movement of Northern NSW in the 1970s, focusing on the town of Nimbin and the 1973 Aquarius Festival.
 Interviewees discussed how they arrived in Nimbin, their efforts at organising the Aquarius Festival, and the lasting impact the festival had on the township.

+Architect and University of Sydney School of Architecture lecturer Col James, along with many of his students, was involved in a project designing low-cost housing in Nimbin in the 1970s.
+James promoted the idea of multiple occupancy (MO) homes, and this guide led to the flourishing of MOs in the Northern Rivers region of New South Wales.

 In 1979, the Nimbin community staged the "Battle for Terania Creek" to protect the remaining local rainforest.
 As a result, the New South Wales government imposed a "no rainforest logging" policy covering the entire state, the world's first government legislation to protect a rainforest.